Tsebo200/Aureum-Elegance-Frontend/README.md

 * **Batch Tracking**: Lot numbers and expiration dates are critical for fragrances.
 * **Fragrance Demand**: The capabilities for staff to create and update perfumes and fragrances.

 These insights helped shape a system that emphasizes visual clarity, real-time responsiveness, and traceability.
-Our goal was to create a tool that is not only technically robust but also aligns with the aesthetics of the perfume industry; elegance, simplicity, and precision
+Our goal was to create a tool that is not only technically robust but also aligns with the aesthetics of the perfume industry; elegance, simplicity, and precision.

+---

 ### Wireframes